Exposed wooden lath behind damaged plaster wall surface

 Repair Strategies: When to Patch, Rekey, or Replace Lath-and-Plaster

-Decide based on the extent of delamination and the wall’s historical or functional importance.
-Small, localized delamination might be suitable for patching, while larger areas often require more involved rekeying or lath replacement.
-Consider long-term durability and cost when choosing a method.
+Assess the extent of delamination and the wall’s historical or functional importance when deciding on a repair strategy.
+Small, localized issues may be suitable for patching, while larger areas often require rekeying or lath replacement.
+Consider long-term durability and cost when making your choice.

-For small delaminations, patching is your best bet.
-It’s quick, cheap, and keeps the original lath in place.
+For minor delaminations, patching is quick, cost-effective, and preserves the original lath.

-Mix some fresh plaster, apply it with a trowel, and press it into the keyed areas.
-Let it cure slowly to prevent cracking.
+3. Mix fresh plaster, apply it with a trowel, and press it into the keyed areas.
+Allow it to cure slowly to prevent cracking.

-When delamination is extensive, rekeying might be needed.
-This involves recreating the keys that hold the plaster to the lath.
+When delamination is extensive, rekeying may be necessary to recreate the keys that hold the plaster to the lath.

-One method is drilling and injecting.
-Drill small holes into the delaminated area, inject adhesive, then trowel on a thin layer of fresh plaster.
+• Drilling and injecting: Drill small holes into the delaminated area, inject adhesive, then trowel on a thin layer of fresh plaster.

-If the lath is damaged, partial relathing might be necessary.
+• If the lath is damaged, partial relathing might be required.
 Remove the bad section, replace it with new lath, and rekey as usual.

-Full replacement should be considered when extensive damage makes repairs impractical or unsafe.
+• Consider full replacement when extensive damage makes repairs impractical or unsafe.

 Back to top ↑